GeorgeElsham/AppleFeedback/FB13769795/README.md

 # Xcode canvas device orientation is reported as unknown

 ## Basic Information
-### Please provide a descriptive title for your feedback:
-Xcode canvas device orientation is reported as unknown

 ### Which area are you seeing an issue with?
 Simulator